-When a Spruce-Pine-Fir (S-P-F) grade E_g of 2.0E is run in conjunction with a higher E grade(s) then specific gravity (SG) must be quality controlled for the 2.0E grade.
+When a Spruce-Pine-Fir (S-P-F) grade $E_g$ of 2.0E is run in conjunction with a higher E grade(s) then specific gravity (SG) must be quality controlled for the 2.0E grade.

-3.3 E-RATED STRUCTURAL LAMINATIONS LUMBER
+3.3 E-RATED STRUCTURAL LAM LUMBER

-E-Rated structural laminations lumber is lumber that has been non-destructively evaluated by a grading machine.
+E-Rated structural lam lumber is lumber that has been non-destructively evaluated by a grading machine.

-E-Rated structural laminations lumber is distinguished from visually graded lumber in that each piece is nondestructively tested and marked to indicate the longspan flat-wise grade E (LS E) classification.
-E-Rated structural laminations lumber shall meet the visual requirements as set forth in this Standard and the current edition of the NLGA Standard Grading Rules.
+E-Rated structural lam lumber is distinguished from visually graded lumber in that each piece is non-destructively tested and marked to indicate the long-span flat-wise grade E (LS E) classification.
+E-Rated structural lam lumber shall meet the visual requirements as set forth in this Standard and the current edition of the NLGA Standard Grading Rules.